 “That would be great,” Gabbi replied.
 “I really need to find a range, then we can put in this cabinet.”
 She grabbed her jacket off a hook on the way out.
 “Let me tell Moira I’m leaving.”

 As they walked past the kitchen garden and into the carriage house, they found Moira sitting on the floor next to Lucky, the dog she’d found in the woods the weekend before.

 “How’s he doing?”
 George asked.

-“Much better,” Moira replied, smiling.
+“Much better,” Moira replied.
 “Matthew is supposed to be stopping by to check on him any minute.”

-“Handy having a veterinarian as your neighbor,” George said.
+“Handy, having a veterinarian as your neighbor,” George observed.